liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 We think of elements in the user interface (UI) as *objects*.
 A typical object might be a link, button or a list.
-It is important to understand the difference between a specific object (e.g. "the safe button at the login view") and its *class* ("button").
+It is important to understand the difference between a specific object (e.g. "the safe button in the login view") and its *class* ("button").

-We distinguish multiple types of objects.
+We distinguish several types of objects.
 There are also the related concepts *state*, *modifier*, *variable*, *mixin* and *adjustment*.

 Widget Objects